The page has been translated by Gen AI.

 Common Settings

-# of executors0Set to 0 to restrict direct build execution on the Controller and allow builds only on Agents
+of executors0Set to 0 to restrict direct build execution on the Controller and allow builds only on the Agent.

 Jenkins URL(ex) https://{YOUR_DOMAIN}/jenkins/